 Cut a sponge into different shapes and do sponge painting.

-Take ribbons and wrap them around a paper, taping them onto the back- paint on top of the ribbons and then take them off.
+Take ribbons, wrap them around a piece of paper, taping them onto the back- paint on top of the ribbons, and then take them off.

 You can also paint with a fork like this adorable fork-stamped dandelion craft.

 Reading is fun!
 I probably spent too much money buying new books and a lot of time getting them for free!
 No matter what you read, fiction, nonfiction, or excellent books for women (hint, hint), you will have a nice enjoyable day at home.
 You can get free books for kids just by signing up for these programs!